How to Follow a Vegetarian Diet While Losing Weight

 Many people mistakenly think that protein is only found in animal products, but there are many plant-based protein sources.

-And of course, if you’re still eating eggs and dairy, then these are both ways to get in good amounts of protein.
+Of course, if you’re still eating eggs and dairy, these are both ways to get good amounts of protein.

 However, if you are relying solely on plant protein, then it’s important to take into account that plant proteins are ‘incomplete’ sources of protein.